rafaelindriago/TODO-List/README.md

     php artisan serve

+## Language 🌎

+The app support English and Spanish, you can setup the language in your `.env` file with the option `APP_LOCALE`

+ - en
+ - es

 ## Testing 🧪
 For testing with PostMan, you can use the published Collection and Environment to make requests to the app.